 Q: I’d like to enter in the Nellie Bly Cub Reporter category.
 How many pieces should I submit?

 A: At least one, of course.
-But if you believe entering several pieces, even on different topics, better showcases your talents, you are limited only by the five-piece, 5,000 word cap we impose on other categories (see below).
+But if you believe entering several pieces, even on different topics, better showcases your talents, you are limited only by the three-piece, 5,000 word cap we impose on other categories (see below).
 Multiple pieces should be packaged into a single PDF for upload or if multimedia, as a combination of PDF and web links.

 Q: I’d like to enter in the Rev. Mychal Judge Heart of New York category.
 How many pieces should I submit?